Talking to Your Doctor About Inhaled Insulin

 - Improving glycemic control

-Afrezza is in and out of your system fast — it begins working within 12 minutes and is cleared within 1.5 to 3 hours, depending on the dose, which allows for supplemental doses if needed.
+Afrezza is in and out of your system fast—it begins working within 12 minutes and is cleared within one-hour-and-a-half to three hours, depending on the dose, which allows for supplemental doses if needed.

 Afrezza is not recommended for use in people who: